factana/fogwing-simulator-for-NoteHub/README.md

 # fogwing-simulator-for-NoteHub
-sample Arduino program to send data to Fogwing IoTHub via NoteHub using Notecard
+Sample Arduino program to send data to Fogwing IoTHub via NoteHub using Notecard

+Please visit https://www.fogwing.io/industrial-iot-platform/ for more information about Fogwing Industrial IoT Platform.